 Established in 1965, the Isle of Man Arts Council was originally set up to support the preservation of the fine arts on the island.
 It has since increased its support to cover all aspects of the arts on the island from short film productions to poetry workshops.

-The Arts Council is made up of 10 members who are chosen for their expertise and experience within the arts.
+The Arts Council is typically made up of 10 members who are chosen for their expertise and experience within the arts.
 Two of these are appointed by the department's Minister and Chief Officer as their representatives, with the remaining eight being appointed by an interview panel from a pool of applicants.
-These eight members of the Council shall serve until 30th September in the fourth year following the year in which that member was appointed.
+These members of the Council shall serve until 30th September in the fourth year following the year in which that member was appointed.
 More information about Members of the Arts Council can be found here.